eProsima/Fast-DDS-docs/docs/notes/migration_guide.rst

 .. _step-5-migrate-public-headers:

-Step 5: Migrate Public Headers
+Step 5: Migrate public headers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. File Location headers:
+1. Header files location:

    All the headers in ``include/fastrtps`` were migrated to ``include/fastdds``.
    In particular, the following list includes headers that have been relocated to different paths or whose implementations have been incorporated into other headers:

    .. list-table::
       :header-rows: 1

-      * - Fast DDS 2.x file *include* path
+      * - Fast DDS v2 file *include* path
-        - Fast DDS v3.0.0 file *include* path
+        - Fast DDS v3 file *include* path
       * - ``fastdds/rtps/resources/ResourceManagement.hpp``
         - ``fastdds/rtps/attributes/ResourceManagement.hpp``
       * - ``fastrtps/eProsima_auto_link.h``